MeowFinGlobal/MeowFinGlobal.github.io/README.md

 ## This is a dumpster, including a Tropical Cyclone Simulator, an AI-IR Tropical Cyclone Intensity Identifier, and a wind grabber.
+NOTE: THIS REPO IS DEPRECIATED AND MIGHT BE CLOSED/REPLACED SOON.
 A vibe project using frontier LLMs, NOT CAREFULLY REVIEWED, so there might be unexpected bugs.
 ## Guide
 Go to **https://enceladuscat.github.io** to run the html.